Exploring how landscapes shape people and how people shape landscapes

 Nature as scenery → Nature as life’s foundation

-Green capitalism → Embedded Economy/ Well-being economy / Post-growth economics/ Check out Doughnut Economics
+Green capitalism → Embedded Economy/Well-being economy / Post-growth economics/ Check out Doughnut Economics

-Walked So Far: Trails & Landscapes I’ve Explored
+Landscapes I’ve Explored

 • Camino de Santiago — Spain